 1) The David Constantine translation is more literal and tries not to alter any meaning from the original German text.

-2) The John George Robertson translation (which was revised by Margo McLoughlin), published in 1957, focuses on Goethe’s life and work rather than simply translating the poem word-for-word.
+2) The John George Robertson translation (published in 1957) focuses on Goethe’s life and work rather than simply translating the poem word-for-word.

 3) The Nicholas Boyle translation is an accurate and updated edition of a translation first published in 1966.